Root Canals: Everything You Need to Know

-Hearing the term "root canal" is enough to immediately frighten many patients, however, it is important to understand what is actually done during the process.
+Hearing the term "root canal" is enough to frighten many patients immediately.
+However, it is important to understand what is done during the process.
 While many people think it will be a particularly painful one, you should keep in mind that the entire area is numbed – you won't feel any discomfort at all.
-Additionally, the process of a root canal is very similar to that of filling a cavity.
-A root canal is essentially clearing out decay (just as you would a cavity) and then filling the resulting space back up again (just as you would a cavity).
-Because the processes are so similar, it might help to think of a root canal as a particularly deep cavity filling.
+Additionally, the root canal process is very similar to filling a cavity.
+A root canal essentially clears out decay (just as you would a cavity) and then fills the resulting space again (just as you would a cavity).
+Because the processes are so similar, it might help think of a root canal as an intense cavity filling.

 You can expect the area of the tooth in question to be completed numbed before the procedure begins.
 We will then begin the process, and it shouldn't be an overly long one.
-The recovery period for a root canal is about the same as it is for filling a cavity.
-Note that root canals are done to help relieve pain, not to cause.
+The recovery period for a root canal is about the same as filling a cavity.
+Note that root canals help relieve pain, not cause it.
 They clear out the infection so that you can heal.

 How successful are root canals?

-It is important to keep in mind that a root canal is a last-ditch effort to save a tooth.
-They are not always successful, however, they procedure has around a 95% success rating.
+It is important to remember that a root canal is a last-ditch effort to save a tooth.
+They are not always successful.
+However, the procedure has around a 95% success rating.
 It is a highly successful procedure, in other words, and it is more likely than not to be a success and help you keep your tooth for a lifetime.